zshi719/2025-Data-24100/class_notes/11_sqlite.md

 ## Indexes (or how to make things fast)

-- An idex is a data structure which trades space for speed.
+- An index is a data structure which trades space for speed.
   - It does this by creating a secondary physical representation of the data set up in a way to facilitate looking for data.
 - Indexes are specific to columns or sets of columns and they can be very complex structures.
 - These structures are also dependent on the SQL variant that are you using.
 The available options for an index are different if you are using Postgres vs. using Sqlite.